-I warmly invite you to join us in our academic and social events.
-Check out our new website to find up-to-date information on our events, courses, faculty, and students.
+Check out our website to find up-to-date information on our events, courses, faculty, and students.
 We have frequent colloquium with lectures, panels, and other events that address new research, current events, activism, and other timely social, economic, political, and cultural issues.

 If you have any questions about the program, please contact Dr. Schwartz-DuPre or Dylan Gibson; program coordinator.
 We'd love your input, perspective, and participation.